 WHO ARE WE?

-We are a non-profit martial arts school dedicated to learning various historical fencing systems from extant treatises and manuals.
+We are a martial arts school dedicated to learning various historical fencing systems from extant treatises and manuals.

 WHAT ARE HISTORICAL EUROPEAN MARTIAL ARTS?